 Listing 12-2: Create variables to hold the query argument and filename argument

-As we saw when we printed out the vector, the program’s name takes up the first value in the vector at args[0], so we’re starting at index 1 .
-The first argument greprs takes is the string we’re searching for, so we put a reference to the first argument in the variable query.
+As we saw when we printed out the vector, the program’s name takes up the first value in the vector at args[0], so that we’re starting at index 1 .
+The first argument minigrep takes is the string we’re searching for, so we put a reference to the first argument in the variable query.
 The second argument will be the filename, so we put a reference to the second argument in the variable filename.

 We’re temporarily printing out the values of these variables, again to prove to ourselves that our code is working as we intend.
 Let’s try running this program again with the arguments test and sample.txt: